 Order by control group path name.

-Order by number of tasks in control group (i.e. threads and processes).
+Order by number of tasks/processes in the control group.

 Order by CPU load.

 Order by memory usage.

 Run in "batch" mode: do not accept input and

 --iterations= is exhausted or until killed.